Tests and treatments

 Tonsil removal in children

-- Nutrition Your child may drink clear fluids such as water (not sparkling) and clear fruit juices without pulp up to two hours before the procedure.
+Your child may drink clear fluids such as water (not sparkling) and clear fruit juices without pulp up to two hours before the procedure.
 Your child may eat a light meal (e.g. a sandwich or toast with jam) upt to six hours before the procedure.
-Bottle-feeding is also allowed up to six hours before the procedure.
-Your child may not eat any fatty foods or meat.
+Bottle-feeding is allowed during this time, but your child may not eat any fatty foods or meat.

 information desk.
 You will then be accompanied to registration.